department-of-veterans-affairs/caseflow/client/README.md

 When doing a fresh `npm install` of all packages, if a valid `npm-shrinkwrap.json` file exists, it will be used to deterministically install packaged.
 Please make sure to commit changes to the package.json and npm-shrinkwrap.json together.

+### Deps v. devDeps
+Dependencies needed to build the frontend JS go in `dependencies`, not `devDependencies`. `devDependencies` are only for running JS tests, like `mocha` and `karma`.
+This is because Travis runs tests, and uses a full `npm install`, whereas Jenkins only needs to build JS (but not run tests) and thus uses `npm install --production`.

 ## Styling

 CSS styling continues to be handled by Rails and the asset pipeline.
 To add new styling: